Glasses and testing for glasses (Hospital Refraction)

 What will happen when we arrive for my child’s appointment?

-Report to the Outpatient reception and you will be directed to the Eye Department.
+Please report to the Outpatient reception.
+They will direct you to the Eye Department.

-All children will see / have seen the orthoptist first, for the usual orthoptic tests.
-You will stay with your child for each part of their assessments.
+You will stay with your child for each part of their assessment.

-The drops take at least 30 minutes to take effect, so you must allow at least one hour for your whole appointment.
+The drops take at least 30 minutes to take effect.
+Allow at least 1 hour for your whole appointment.

 Will the drops hurt?

-The drops may sting slightly when they are put in; this is normal and nothing to worry about.
+The drops may sting slightly when they are first put in.
+This is normal and nothing to worry about.

-If it is a bright day, a peaked hat or sunglasses may make your child more comfortable following their test, as dilated pupils are more light sensitive.
+On a bright day, a peaked hat or sunglasses may make your child more comfortable after their test.
+Dilated pupils are more sensitive to light.

 Will my child need a follow-up appointment?

 Yes.
-A follow-up orthoptic appointment will be arranged, so we can check your child’s vision with their new glasses.
+The hospital will arrange a follow-up orthoptic appointment.
+At this appointment we can check your child’s vision with their new glasses.

-How long will my child’s eyes be effected by the drops?
+How long will my child’s eyes be affected by the drops?

-This is perfectly normal and nothing to worry about.
+This is normal and nothing to worry about.

 Will my child “grow out” of their glasses?

-Some children may “grow out” of the need for glasses, and your orthoptist, optometrist, or ophthalmologist will discuss whether this is happening for your child at their regular check-ups.
+Some children may “grow out” of the need for glasses.
+We will discuss this with you at your child's regular check-ups.

 What happens if my child does not wear the glasses?

 We encourage your child to wear the glasses full time, and allow your child to “settle into” the glasses.
 Most children with a visual weakness will happily wear their glasses.
 However, some of those who manage to compensate for the weakness may need more time to “settle into” theirs.
-In the worst-case scenarios, drops may be prescribed to encourage this.
-This can be discussed with your orthoptist.
+In the worst-case scenarios, we may prescribe drops to encourage this.
+You can discuss this with your child's orthoptist.

 Are there any risks?